membrane-systems/PCAlipids/README.md

 **NOTE**: Third-party python modules and module packages can be downloaded and installed using *pip*.
 Python 3.4 and later versions include pip by default, so to check if pip installed, open command prompt and run:

-    $ pip -v
+    $ pip -V

-It is important to note that *pip* package belongs to Python interpreter version 2.x and *pip3* package belongs to Python 3.x.
+It is important that *pip* package belongs to Python interpreter version 3.x.
+If this is not the case, please install python3-pip.
+Then you can go to the downloaded PCAlipids directory and run:

+    $ pip install -r requirements.txt

 ### Installing PCAlipids